shpokas-io/vilnius-hometown-landing-page/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- CSS Grid
 - CSS Flex box

 ### What I learned

-This is one of the practise material, building semantic HTML5, also main objective was to make it responsive.
+This is one of the practise material, building semantic HTML5, also main objective not to use any help from outside
-This is to be continued project, later i`ll add JavaScript functionality.